-Without the six previous discussed parts of branch structure and the use of artistic principles our branches will look horrible.
-Below I am going to share a couple links that I found very helpful in developing branches along with that Graham potter video.
+Without the six previously discussed parts of the branch structure and the use of artistic principles, our branches will look horrible.
+Below I am going to share a couple of links that I found very helpful in developing branches along with that Graham potter video.

 I love Harry Harrington’s website www.bonsai4me.com.

 - Developing Deciduous Bonsai Branch Structures: Part One Building a Branch Structure

 - Developing Deciduous Bonsai Branch Structures: Part Two Autumn/Winter or Structural Pruning and Wiring